Manyacpmanya/AI_ASSISTENT/README.md

 OLLAMA_URL = "http://localhost:11434/api/chat"
 MODEL_NAME = "llama3"
 ````
+Make sure to execute the SQL queries provided in the `sample_db.sql` file using MySQL Workbench before running the project.

 ---
 ## 🐍 Python Setup (Installation)

 Python is the main engine of this project — it runs backend logic, database operations, and AI processing.